AtteBox/text-edit-practice/README.md

 ## Deployment

-The game is deployed using Vercel.
+The game is deployed using [Render](https://render.com).
 Deployment is triggered by pushing to the main branch.
-Pull requests also have preview versions deployed automatically.